Have You Been Suffering From TMJ/ Jaw Problem, Headache, Earache? Then You Need To Know This.

 - Clicking and locking of the jaw

 Jaw pain may present as headaches, earaches, sometimes as dental pain

 Mouthguard- the right one

-Mouthguards are also called as oral splints or oral appliance.
+Mouthguards are also called oral splints or oral appliances.
 They are used as an adjunct in jaw pain management.
 However, using the right type of mouthguard is very important to obtain therapeutic benefits.
 The purpose and specification of the right mouthguard vary depending on your diagnosis.
 As mentioned above depending on the jaw area affected and the type of oral habits, the mouthguard design and type differ.
 Depending on the type of problem such as tooth grinding, habitual clenching, headaches, jaw joint pain, myalgia the design may vary.
-Some are meant for short term use and some may be used longterm.
+Some are meant for short-term use and some may be used long-term.

 Custom-made mouthguards yield the best benefit in terms of comfort and tolerance.
 Over the counter, a mouthguard may be helpful in some situations.
 However, the self-prescription of mouthguards should be avoided.
 The mouthguard should be worn as per the guidance provided by your dentist who is trained in managing jaw conditions.
 Not using the right type or inappropriate use of mouthguard often result in damage to teeth or jaw in general.